k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 #### 2.1.3 Operational Database
 Fabric uses Cassandra or a Cassandra managed service (such as AWS Keyspaces or Astra) as an application management database.
+Starting from V7.2, SQLite and PostgreSQL are also supported as operational DB.

 [Click for more information about Fabric Operational Database.](/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md)